Do you crave a supple glass of wine but not sure if it is vegan? A lot of people assume that ultimately it’s just grapes, right?

 Wine is an ancient drink and as a result techniques of making it are equally ancient, using nothing but natural produce; the grapes and yeast that is present in the skins of the grapes.

-The good news are that you can find natural wines In he UK that are free of any animal products.
-The great news are that natural wine are also feee of chemical substances.
+The good news is that you can find natural wines In the UK that are free of any animal products.
+The great news is that natural wine is also free of chemical substances.

-Organic wines are grown and made with only organic ingredients (no chemical used in cultivation).
-The term ‘organic wine’ is important since it concerns the cultivation process of the grapes – a definition already exists for ‘wine made from organically grown grapes’.
-Organic wine will of course have to be made from organically grown grapes.
+They are called organic wines as they are grown and made with only organic ingredients (no chemical used in cultivation).
+The term ‘organic wine’ is important since it concerns the cultivation process of the grapes – a definition already exists for ‘wine made from organically grown grapes.
+Organic wine will, of course, have to be made from organically grown grapes.

 The restrictions are:

-- No desulfurication (as the EU term it)
+- No desulfurization (as the EU term it)

 - Sorbic acid prohibited

 Biodynamic wines similar to organic it doesn’t use harmful chemicals, the vineyards use only natural fertilizers, ingredient (also called teas) and inputs that are produced on-site in the contained ecosystem.
 “Biodynamic” according to the Biodynamic Farming and Gardening Association is “a spiritual-ethical-ecological approach to agriculture.
 It encourages respectful cultivation of the vines and land and the inclusion of biodiversity in the vineyard.